filchyboy/Notes_on_SQL_Usage/MYSQL Notes - 202008101447_deprecated copy.md

 ### Ease of Use with Aliases

 In order to simplify queries employ aliases.
 Aliases can be generated as follows: `SELECT column_name AS name FROM tablename WHERE variable=target;`.
-The results will temporarily render `column_name` as `name` which can be useful during more complicated queries such as a `JOIN`, `SET`, or `CASE`, for example.
+The results will temporarily render `column_name` as `name` which can be useful during more complicated queries such as a `JOIN`.

 ### Update Existing Data